 Spanish, Director of International Programs

 Mrs. Bendeck (Mariana '23, Rocio '27) earned a Master in Marriage and Family from the University of Navarre in Pamplona, Spain and a Bachelor of Science in Business Administration from the Catholic University of Honduras.
 An experienced Spanish teacher, Mrs. Bendeck has served as the Spanish Curriculum Specialist, Spanish Teacher, and Classroom Head Teacher for Georgetown Hill Early School.

-Cynthia Bertolini holds a Master of Arts in International Economics and European Studies from the Johns Hopkins University School of Advanced International Studies and a Bachelor of Science in Languages and Linguistics from Georgetown University.
-In addition to her work in admissions, she also teaches Middle School math.
-Cynthia is currently pursuing a master's degree in Educational Leadership at George Mason University.
-She and her husband Lorenzo are the parents of five children, including Luisa '20.
+Mrs. Bertolini (Luisa '20) holds a Master of Education in Educational Leadership from George Mason University, a Master of Arts in International Economics and European Studies from the Johns Hopkins University School of Advanced International Studies, and a Bachelor of Science in Languages and Linguistics from Georgetown University.
+Mrs. Bertolini joined the Oakcrest staff in 2016 where she oversaw increased development and engagement in the admissions program.
+In addition to her work as Associate Head of School, she also teaches Middle School mathematics.

 Ms. Bigliano has pioneered the AP Art History class at Oakcrest.
 A graduate of the Fashion Institute of Technology in New York City, she moved to Virginia after a strong career in interior design, primarily with commercial and civic spaces.
 Her interest and professional development in the decorative arts and art history led her to Winterthur Museum in Wilmington, Delaware where she graduated from their Certificate Program in Connoisseurship.
 In addition to teaching, Ms. Bigliano is overseeing all aspects of the interior design of the permanent campus and is the lead designer of the chapel.